Pap Smear in Singapore

 Does a Pap Smear Hurt?

+Some people experience mild discomfort during a pap smear, but it is usually brief and tolerable.
 The sensation is often described as a slight feeling of pressure when the instrument is inserted, followed by a mild scratch or pinch as the sample is collected.
 A brief abdominal cramp may also occur.

 If significant pain occurs, it is important to inform your doctor so that the position or instrument can be adjusted.